luke2533/coin-vue/README.md

 - Fixed value and profit/loss for adding records to portfolio that already exist

+### 6.38 When deleting records the portfolio values are updated

+Additions:

+- When deleting records the portfolio values are updated

 ## 7.0 Deployment

 ### 7.1 Local deployment